-Baker Hughes Rig Count
+Rig Count

-The Baker Hughes rig counts are an important business barometer for the drilling industry and its suppliers.
+Rig counts are an important business barometer for the drilling industry and its suppliers.
 When drilling rigs are active they consume products and services produced by the oil service industry.
-Rig count trends are driven by the exploration and development spending by oil and natural gas companies, which in turn is influenced by current and future price expectations for oil and natural gas.
-The counts may reflect the relative strength and stability of energy prices and overall market activity; however, these counts should not be solely relied on as other specific and pervasive conditions may exist that affect overall energy prices and market activity.
+Therefore, rig counts may act as a leading indicator of market activity and reflect the relative strength of energy prices however, these counts should not be solely relied on as other specific and pervasive conditions may exist that affect overall energy prices and market activity.